Set up Shared iPad

 Shared iPad is supported on supervised iPads running iPadOS 13.3 and later.
 A device wipe will be required if an enrollment profile enabled with Shared iPad is sent to a device that doesn't support Shared iPad.
 Shared iPad isn't supported on iPhones, or iPads running iOS/iPadOS version 13.3 and earlier.

-- Federate your Azure AD instance with Apple Business Manager or Apple School Manager.
+- Federate your Microsoft Entra instance with Apple Business Manager or Apple School Manager.
 For more information, see Intro to federated authentication with Apple Business Manager.

 - Create an enrollment profile.